RandomMeas

 RandomMeas.MeasurementGroupMethod

-Construct a MeasurementGroup from a quantum state ψ by generating NU shallow measurement settings and simulating NM measurements per unitary.
+Construct a MeasurementGroup from a quantum state ψ by generating NU measurement settings and simulating NM projective measurements per setting.

 Arguments